-Graduate students accumulate 72 credits from a combination of classroom courses and research in order to fulfill the requirements for the Ph.D.
-In order to maintain full-time status in the graduate program students must register for 12 credits each semester until they achieve these 72 credits.
+Graduate students are required to accumulate 72 credits from a combination of classroom courses and research in order to fulfill the requirements for the Ph.D.
+In order to maintain full-time status in the graduate program students are required to register for 12 credits each semester until they achieve these 72 credits.

 Research Rotations.
 Students are required to perform two research rotations during the first Semester (Semester 1).
 Rotations are intended to introduce students to ongoing research projects within the Department.
 A rotation typically consists of a set of training exercises and/or a small independent project related to the research activities of the selected group(s).
 Rotation assignments are group dependent and will vary among the research groups.
 Individual research faculty will provide the student with their expectations for a given rotation cycle.
 In preparation for choosing their rotations, students are required to meet with six faculty members during the first three weeks of the semester.
 All students are required to bring the completed Research Interest and Rotation Form to these meetings and will have the faculty member sign the form after the meeting has taken place.
-Students must submit this form to the Graduate Program Administrative Aide -- Jennifer Hackleman, indicating their three rotation choices ranked in order of preference, by Wednesday, September 19, 2018.
+Students must submit this form to the DGS, indicating their three rotation choices ranked in order of preference, by the third Wednesday in September (note: can be subject to change).
 The three choices must correspond to faculty members who have signed the form.
 Students will be notified about rotation assignments soon after this deadline.
-The rotation schedule is below:

 Semester 2 (Spring)

 Coursework.
-Students must enroll and complete eight credits worth of class work and enroll for a section of “Research” (Chem-GA 2931).
+Students are required to enroll and complete eight (8) credits worth of class work and enroll for a section of “Research” (CHEM-GA 2932).
 The Research section replaces a formal academic course, allowing the student to pursue research in greater depth.
 Research is a credit-bearing academic course and as such, students will receive a grade for Research from their dissertation advisors based on their research performance during the semester.

 Core Dissertation Committee.
-By the third Friday of September in Semester 3 (Fall), each student submits to the Department Graduate Office the names of the members of his/her Dissertation Committee, using the Departmental Dissertation Committee Form.
-At this stage, the Dissertation Committee must include four tenure-track/tenured faculty members (herein denoted the “Core”) from the Department, including the student’s dissertation advisor.
-(Note: the Dissertation Committee for the final defense requires five members; see below.)
-The Core Dissertation Committee is responsible for evaluating the student’s Ph.D. qualifying examination and monitoring the student’s progress throughout his/her years in the Ph.D. program.
-Three of the committee members must be full time members of the FAS faculty.
-One of the four Core Dissertation Committee members must be from outside of the student’s area of specialization as defined by the department (biomedical chemistry and chemical biology, biomolecular and biophysical chemistry, nanoscience and materials, synthetic chemistry, and theory and computation).
+By the third Friday of September in Semester 3 (Fall), each student is required to submit to the Department Graduate Office the names of the members of his/her Dissertation Committee, using the Departmental Dissertation Committee Form.
+At this stage, the Dissertation Committee must include four tenure-track/tenured faculty members (herein denoted the “Core”), including the student’s dissertation advisor and the chair of the committee.
+The chair of a student's dissertation committee cannot be their faculty advisor or co-advisor.
+The Core Dissertation Committee is responsible for evaluating the student’s Ph.D. qualifying examination and monitoring the student’s progress throughout their years in the Ph.D. program.
+Three of the committee members must be full time members of the Department of Chemistry.
+One of the four Core Dissertation Committee members must be from outside of the student’s area of specialization.
 With the permission of the DGS and the student’s dissertation advisor, a student can select one expert who is not a member of the Department’s tenure-track/tenured faculty to serve as a member of the Core Dissertation Committee.
-Before choosing outside members, however, students should bear in mind that serving on a Dissertation Committee is a substantial commitment, and the student should ensure that all their selected Committee members will be able to attend the required examinations, seminars, and periodic meetings, as described below.
+Before choosing outside members, however, students should bear in mind that serving on a Dissertation Committee is a substantial commitment, and the student should ensure that all their selected Committee members will be able to attend the required examinations, seminars, and periodic meetings.
 Students are encouraged to discuss Dissertation Committee choices with their dissertation advisor prior to selection.

 Semester 4 (Spring)